shathaway/kadira-notes/Kadira-Notes.md

 ])
 ```

-When doing sharding: "one" is the first shard, "two" is the second shard, and "three" is the third shard.
+When doing sharding: "one" is the first shard, "two" is the second shard,
+and "three" is the third shard.
-Our developers are not doing sharding and therefore multiple shard servers are not tested.
+Our developers are not doing sharding and therefore multiple
+shard servers are not tested.

-### Initialize APM Database With User
+### Initialize APP Database With User
 Our APM user authentication uses the Meteor **accounts-password** module.
+The **kadira-ui** application uses the **APP\_MONGO_URL** environment for the
+MongoDb connection to the our APP (tkadira_app) database.
+APM user credentials are inserted into the **users** collection.
-You can use the Meteor shell to install an initial account.
+You can use the Meteor shell to install an initial user accounts.
 The kadira-ui application must be running in order to launch the Meteor shell.

 - Connect to the application project directory: kadira-ui